 Overall, the movement is excellent, however, with no Geneva stripes, circular graining, or chamfered edges – purists will surely question the price point.
 Despite the lack of traditional embellishments, the aesthetic is still very pleasing.

-After wearing the Automotive Skeleton around New York City, and gauging people’s reaction to the watch in the flesh, and on the wrist, I can say it was very well received.
+After wearing the Automotive Skeleton around New York City, and gauging people’s reactions to the watch in the flesh, and on the wrist, I can say it was very well received.
 Why?
 It is a highly distinctive timepiece the echoes the Ralph Lauren design codes.
 Moreover, the amboyna burl wood bezel, with its signature irregularities, is stunning.
 And the fact that it is powered by a renowned IWC hand-wound movement is further reason to take a look at this watch.
 The price, for a non-complicated watch, from really almost any watchmaker, is on the high side.
 But if you desire a unique piece that people will recognize and that nobody else will have, it is worth a look.